Doctor of Philosophy (Tourism)

 Participants are expected to produce an original piece of research that will contribute to our understanding of the tourism industry at a local, state, national or international level.

-Academic staff in the School of Business and Tourism can provide supervision for various discipline areas.
+Academic staff in the Faculty of Business, Laws and Arts can provide supervision for various discipline areas.
 Please search for a supervisor on our Find a Supervisor page.

 Research Highlight: The Faculty of Business, Law and Arts was commissioned by the NSW Department of Industry and the NSW Innovation and Productivity Council to examine concierge services for start-ups.
 The aim of a concierge service is to help NSW and Australian innovators navigate the array of available support options.